JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 # Simulating the SQL `where` clause

 You can conveniently work on subsets of a data frame by using `SubDataFrame`s.
-Operations performed on such objects can both create a new data frame and be performed in-place.
+Operations performed on such objects can either create a new data frame or be performed in-place.
 Here are some examples:

 ```jldoctest sac